icure/icure-kotlin-sdk/docs/TarificationApi.md

 <a name="findTarificationsBy"></a>
 # **findTarificationsBy**
-> PaginatedListTarificationDto findTarificationsBy(region, type, tarification, version, startDocumentId, limit)
+> PaginatedListTarificationDto findTarificationsBy(region, type, tarification, version, startDocumentId, startKey, limit)

 Finding tarifications by tarification, type and version with pagination.